sikopet/blog/posts/kubernetes.md

 Deployment

-* one way to create a deployment - `kubectl run ...`
+* one way to create a deployment - `kubectl run quotes-prod --image=reisinge/quotes --replicas=3 --port=5000 --labels="ver=1,app=quotes,env=prod"`

 Service

-* one way to create a service - `kubectl expose ...`
+* one way to create a service - `kubectl expose deployment quotes-prod`
 * a way to create a named label selector - see `kubectl get service -o wide`
 * a service is assigned a VIP called a *cluster IP* -> load balanced across all the pods identified by the selector

-Ingress
+## Looking beyond the cluster

+* exposing services outside of the cluster

+NodePorts

+* it enhances a service
+* in addition to a cluster IP, a service gets a port (user defined or picked by the system)
+* every node in the cluster forwards traffic to that port to the service

 ## Resources